RichardDooling/ArtBizLaw/Representation/Representation.md

 That 2005 agreement contained an option clause, similar to option clauses found in many publishing agreements, in effect giving the publisher the right of "first look" at the author's next work:

-> [T]he Author hereby grants to the Publisher the exclusive right and option to publish . . . her next book-length work of fiction . . . .
-The Publisher shall have a period of thirty (30) days after receipt by the Publisher of the notification from the Author or her agent of the Author's desire to commence negotiation concerning such next book-length work of fiction within which to notify the Author whether it desires to publish such work and to negotiate the terms and conditions of such publication.
+> [T]he Author hereby grants to the Publisher
+> the exclusive right and option to publish &hellip;
+> her next book-length work of fiction . . . .
+> The Publisher shall have a period of thirty (30) days
+> after receipt by the Publisher of the notification from the Author
+> or her agent of the Author's desire to commence negotiation
+> concerning such next book-length work of fiction
+> within which to notify the Author
+> whether it desires to publish such work
+> and to negotiate the terms and conditions of such publication.

 The 2005 Penguin agreement also contained an agency commission clause, providing that: